michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-11-19-ISO-RSU-ESPP.md

 price, and not as compensation.

-- Disqualifying disposition: You pay ordinary income tax on the "bargain element", the spread betwen market price and purchase price, but only up to the actual gain realized if the stock is sold for more than the option purchase price.
+- Disqualifying disposition: You pay ordinary income tax on the "bargain element", the spread between market price and purchase price, but only up to the actual gain realized if the stock is sold for more than the option purchase price.

 > Example 1: